 Part 2 – Puglia Road Trip Only Gets Better

 Bear in mind, we are only touching the surface with our highlights; there are many Puglia Italy points of interests to discover.
 Many of the sights are close by to your accommodation however you may like to visit these places in a different order than they have been written.
+If you missed Part 1 of the Puglia Italy Road Trip from Lecce to Castro, you can read it here.

 Which Car Rental Company Is Best?